 Many Asian cultures also adhere to similar definitions and views about pain.
 For example, in Chinese culture, pain has three philosophical/religious foundations: Taoism, Buddhism, and Confucianism [5].
 Taoism argues for harmony with the environment, whereby people live and adapt themselves to the order of nature [5; 167].
-In terms of pain, Taoism argues that pain occurs if qi, the life energy, is blocked; resolution of pain requires the individual to restore harmony with the universe [5].
+In terms of pain, Taoism argues that pain occurs if qi, the life energy, is blocked; resolution of pain requires the individual to restore harmony with the universe [5; 198].
 In Chinese medicine, five elements play a role in health: water, fire, wood, metal, and earth.
 The goal is to keep all five elements in balance.
-Imbalances (e.g., dampness and cold) can affect the body and cause pain [168].
+Imbalances (e.g., dampness and cold) can affect the body and cause pain [168; 198].
 Buddhism regards pain as a part of the human experience that must be experienced alone, with the knowledge that it is a temporary state.
 Finally, Confucianism focuses on adhering to a social order, in which loyalty to parents and family is paramount.
 According to this philosophy, pain is also a part of life and serves as a reminder of humanity [5; 167].
 Knowledge of this background provides a frame of reference when working with Chinese patients and attempting to understand how they might construct meaning and what types of interventions may be most appropriate [5].
 Many Chinese patients will avoid verbalizing their pain or suppress moans of pain, because stoicism is a highly valued cultural virtue [143].
 They may not report pain until it becomes unbearable.

 In a qualitative study, non-Hispanic White and Native American participants' terminologies to describe injury and the role of pain were explored [169].
 Non-Hispanic White individuals were slightly more likely to use the word "pain" and believed that pain symptoms were an underlying manifestation of some illness or abnormality.
 Native American participants tended to ascribe pain to cultural and historical events.
+This is similar to a study of Hmong patients, in which some participants attributed the cause of their pain to their experiences during the Vietnam War, when they had to carry heavy baskets of food, their siblings, or banana stalk [196].
 Native Americans were also more likely to view pain within the larger holistic context of the mind, body, emotions, and spirit [63].
 As such, pain treatment should address each of these dimensions.
 In one study, individuals in rural Nepal reported the belief that pain is part of the aging process and is endured without the need to seek help [170].